looeee/discoverthreejs-site/markdown/book/appendix/javascript-modules.md

 {{< figure src="app-logos/javascript.png" alt="JavaScript logo" lightbox="false" class="tiny left noborder" >}}

 Since the release of JavaScript version ES6 in 2015 and the switch to a yearly release schedule, the JavaScript language has been reborn as a powerful, full-featured language that is both fun and easy to use.
 The need for backward compatibility means that there are still a few clunky areas, but overall the language is in a good place now.
-We have been referring to these new features {{< link path="book/appendix/javascript-reference/#old-school-and-modern-javascript" title="modern JavaScript" >}}, and we'll continue to do that here.
+We have been referring to these new features [modern JavaScript]({{< relref "book/appendix/javascript-reference#old-school-and-modern-javascript" >}} "modern JavaScript"), and we'll continue to do that here.

 **Perhaps _the_ most important new feature added to JavaScript recently is the ability to split our code up into many small modules.** Using old-school JavaScript, we either had to write everything in one huge file, sometimes thousands of lines long, use a non-standard solution such as [browserify](http://browserify.org/) or [require.js](https://requirejs.org/), or include lots of separate `<script>` elements in our HTML files.

 The new "official JavaScript modules" are called [ES6 Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and using them, we can break our app down into discrete components, and put each of these components into a separate file.
 Doing so leads to a huge improvement in code style and re-usability.

-As with our {{< link path="/book/appendix/javascript-reference/" title="previous chapter on JavaScript" >}}, we're won't attempt a complete description of ES6 modules here.
+As with our [previous chapter on JavaScript]({{< relref "/book/appendix/javascript-reference" >}} "previous chapter on JavaScript"), we're won't attempt a complete description of ES6 modules here.
 We'll only cover the bits you need to know to get through this book.

 **When writing modular JavaScript, each file is a module**.
 So, we may refer to a module by its file name, for example, _**main.js**_, or simply as the _main_ module.